Orange-OpenSource/bagpipe-bgp/README.md

   * however, basic interop testing has been done
 * currently, the VRF code will only advertise /32 addresses, and does not support aggregation
+* MPLS-over-GRE is supported for IP VPNs, but is not yet standard (OpenVSwitch currently does MPLS/Eth/GRE and not than MPLS/GRE)

 License
 -------